Recorded at the Lensic Theater in Santa Fe, New Mexico on March 29, 2017.

 This was a Readings and Conversations event.

-In this episode, Viet Thanh Nguyen joined Maxine Hong Kingston in conversation.
-You can find the companion reading here.
+In this episode, Viet Thanh Nguyen, introduced by Maxine Hong Kingston, read from his work then joined Ms. Kingston in conversation.